4.57 from 53 votes

 • Greek yogurt – instead of mayo, I used plain Greek yogurt to up the protein and reduce the fat in the creamy dressing.

-• apple cider vinegar – apple cider vinegar is my go-to vinegar for salad dressing because of it’s health benefits and I love the flavor it adds here.
+• apple cider vinegar – apple cider vinegar is my go-to vinegar for salad dressing because of its health benefits and I love the flavor it adds here.
 Don’t have ACV on hand?
 Use fresh lemon juice instead!

 • honey or maple syrup – a hint of sweetness to balance out the rest of the dressing ingredients.